 Finding A New Insurance Policy

 Open enrollment is starting soon, so here is a quick rundown of what you need to know when shopping for a new insurance policy.
 If you live in Texas you need to know that Texas is a little different, but most of the rules are about the same everywhere else.
-Open enrollment starts November 1, 2015 and runs through January 31st of 2016.
-Just go to Healthcare.gov and look for the plans available in your area.
+Open enrollment starts November 1, 2018 and runs through December 15 Just go to Healthcare.gov and look for the plans available in your area.
+Not as many as there used to be and usually only about two for every county.
+One important thing is to check to see if the plan does not let you use your copay card towards your max out of pocket.

 Knowing what plan to pick: I remember that when I started learning about all of the different plans it was overwhelming, and this is my job!
 There is a silver lining if you are a person in the bleeding disorders community however.
 If you order factor often, then you can basically pick a plan on the basis of picking one that most of your doctors and your favorite specialty pharmacy, like Specialty Therapeutic Care, are on, but you don’t have to be that worried about the Bronze, Silver or Gold levels.
 With all of the new co-pay programs that the manufactures have, I think it is best to choose a lesser expensive plan so long you qualify for one of the manufactures programs.
 That is one of the silver linings that you fall into right now if you have a bleeding disorder.